hdawg5000/hammadtakespics/README.md

 #Hammad Takes Pics

-A website I'm building using PHP, HTML, CSS, JavaScript and jQuery where I can showcase my photography and videopgraphy.
+A website I'm building using PHP, HTML, CSS, JavaScript and jQuery where I can showcase my photography and videography.